 - Keynotes in building projects maintain consistency across various plans.
 Regardless of the unit in focus, the same keynotes are used, allowing for easy interpretation by contractors.
 For instance, a code like '20' could always represent a specific element like Bimilo blinds.

 You'll notice that I have this interesting matrix on the floors of the rooms.
-So let's go to the right and let's see what this is all about.
+So let's go to the right and see what this is all about.
 This is my material legend.

-In the material legend, I'm calling the floor, the base material, what's on the walls and the ceiling.
-And so, for example, as we can see right here, we see that in the family room, the first one, the SP symbol.
-This is telling me that in the family room on the floor, SP, carpet.
+In the material legend, I'm identifying the floor, the base material, and what's on the walls and ceiling.
+For example, as we can see right here in the family room—the first one—the SP symbol is used.
+This tells me that in the family room, the floor material is SP, which stands for carpet.

 We have the dimensions.
 We have the building section calls.
 We have hexagons that are being used for the window symbols.